Would you prefer another study location? Click here

 You will learn how to safely operate machines to produce parts or tools by turning, boring, milling, planing, shaping, slotting, grinding or drilling metal stock or components.
 Fit and assemble metal parts, tools or sub-assemblies, including welding or brazing parts.
 Cut, thread, bend and install hydraulic and pneumatic pipes and lines.
 Install, service and repair industrial machinery and equipment.

-There are no entry requirements for this qualification, however to be an apprentice or trainee you must be employed in a suitable workplace to support your learning.
+Applicants must be employed as an apprentice and be employed in a suitable workplace to support your learning.

 You need to be employed in this field before commencing this course.
 If you are currently not employed in this field please contact the Skills and Jobs centre for further advice on 1300 648 911.

 |MEM05006||Perform brazing and/or silver soldering||20||$3.00|